ge-flight-analytics/EmsApi.Client/csharp/README.md

 * Add a new project in the EmsApi.Example solution.
 Choose your desired flavor of .NET and add the project to the Examples directory.
 * Modify the Solution's properties to have the new project depend on EmsApi.Client.
 * In the Solution Explorer, right click the References entry under the project and choose Add Reference...
-* Select Browse, select EmsApi.Client\bin\EmsApi.Client.dll
+* Select Browse, select bin\EmsApi.Client.dll
 	* Make sure the checkbox next to the file is checked in visual studio, and press OK.
 * Add nuget references for "System.Net.Http 4.3" and "Refit 3.0.1" in your project, until this library is distributed as a nuget package.